-Critical Review of Academic Article | 200 points (50 points each x 4 submissions)
+Final Critical Review of Academic Article | 100 points

 In no more than 1000 words, you will review an article published in a peer-reviewed academic journal in the field of communication.
 You will provide a detailed summary of the article's argument, thoroughly describe the scholarly "conversation" to which it is contributing, consider its main objectives, and assess its effectiveness in as much detail as possible.
 To complete this argument, you may choose from the academic articles assigned for weekly reading or you may use the CR Library form to request another academic article from our database.
 Rubric evaluated.